-Throughout the coldest and hottest days in Belton, your heating and cooling system is a critical ally in keeping your home comfortable.
+Throughout the coldest and hottest days in Temple/Belton, your heating and cooling system is a critical ally in keeping your home comfortable.
 On the other hand, it’s also your worst enemy when trying to lower your energy consumption.
 According to the U.S. Department of Energy, your HVAC system could be the culprit behind nearly half of your household’s energy use.

 That hefty draw of energy makes your HVAC unit an ideal place to start adjusting your energy habits.
 Whether you’re looking to decrease your carbon footprint or want to lower your utility bill, there are plenty of ways—big and small—to manage how your heating and cooling system uses energy.